IC Markets Only Offers FX & CFD Products

 What Other Investment Instruments Are There?

-Next in the chain of investment instruments are commodities such as oil, gold, silver, platinum, palladium and various agricultural outputs.
+Next in the chain of financial products are commodities such as oil, gold, silver, platinum, palladium and various agricultural outputs.
 Commodities provide crucial balance to currency markets, as they have historically been considered a safer, less volatile place to invest money when currencies become too unpredictable.
 Gold, in particular, has often been a stable haven for investors when stock and commodity markets are experiencing downturns.
 If you are after a broker offering the widest range of commodities then have a look at our IC Markets vs easyMarkets and Plus500 review.

 Futures contracts, though a bit more advanced than standard shares and commodities, can also play a part in a well-rounded trading portfolio.
 In futures trading, investors attempt to predict the future price point of an asset by establishing a buy/sell contract that will mature on a specific date.
 Often, futures are used to hedge the risk of current investment positions.